Configuring the Search Results Widget¶

 Federated Search Key: If this widget is participating in a search on a non-default index, enter the key of the alternate search index.
 If not set, the widget participates in the default search, against the default index (

 liferay-[companyId]).
 This value is usually the name of an application-defined index.
 See examples in Understanding Low Level Search Options.

 Fields to Display: If searching an alternate index using the Federated Search Key configuration, specify the fields to search from that index.
 Fields must be both indexed and stored to appear in the search Results widget.

 Never use this option in production environments.

-Display Results in Document Form: Display results as search documents.
+Display Results in Document Form: Display results as search documents to Instance Administrators (other registered Users and unauthenticated Guest Users cannot see the document view).
 Use this feature while developing your site to view search responses in their indexed, document-based format.
 Part of writing search indexers is to convert search engine documents (the objects that get indexed) to the actual Java object and back again.
 To use this setting, enable it and then click the Details… link below a Search Results summary: the result’s document view is expanded for your inspection.